About Us

 Leadership

-Steve received his MBA from the Lake Forest Graduate School of Management and his BS in Chemical Engineering at the University of Michigan.
+Steve holds an MBA from the Lake Forest Graduate School of Management and a BS in Chemical Engineering from the University of Michigan.
+He also serves as a Corporate Officer and Treasurer for two nonprofit organizations.

 Mitzi Montgomery DVM PhD, Preclinical Consultant